 - In a medium mixing bowl, combine the vanilla wafer crumbs and sugar.
 Add the butter and mix well.
 Press firmly onto the bottom and up the sides of a 9 inch pie plate.
 Bake 10 to 12 minutes or until golden brown.
 Remove from oven, and cool completely before adding filling (about 1 hour).

 Make the Filling:

-- In a medium, heavy bottomed sauce pan, combine sugar, cornstarch and salt.
+- In a medium, heavy-bottomed saucepan, combine sugar, cornstarch, and salt.
 Whisk in egg yolks, Gradually add milk and cream.
-Cook over medium heat, bringing to a gentle bowl, whisking constantly, until mixture thickens 8-10 minutes.
+Cook over medium heat, bringing to a gentle boil, whisking constantly until mixture thickens 8-10 minutes.
 Continue to gently simmer for 1 minute, lowering heat as necessary, and stirring constantly.
 Remove from heat.
-Whisk in vanilla, butter and brandy.
+Whisk in vanilla, butter, and brandy.

 - Pour filling into a bowl.
 Place plastic wrap directly on the surface of the filling to prevent a skin from forming.
 Cool for about 30 minutes or until filling is warm, but no longer hot.

 - Pour half of the warm filling into the cooled crust.
 Peel and slice the bananas into 1/2 inch slices and layer on top of the filling.
 Pour the remainder of the filling over sliced bananas.
 Place a clean sheet of plastic wrap directly on the top surface of the filling.
 Refrigerate pie until completely chilled, at least 3 hours.

 - Whip the heavy cream in a chilled bowl until soft peaks form.
 Add powdered sugar and vanilla; continue to whip until peaks are just stiff.
 Spread whipped cream over topping and shape decoratively into a mound.
 Refrigerate until ready to serve.